albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

     public class HeavyBoxTest {

       @Test
-      @DisplayName( "should be empty when no items are placed" ) public void shouldBeEmpty() {
+      @DisplayName( "should be empty when creating a new heavy box and no items are placed" ) public void shouldBeEmpty() {
         final HeavyBox box = new HeavyBox();
         assertTrue( box.isEmpty() );
       }

       @Test
-      @DisplayName( "should not be empty when an item is placed in the box" ) public void shouldNotBeEmpty() {
+      @DisplayName( "should not be empty after an item is placed in the box" ) public void shouldNotBeEmpty() {
         final HeavyBox box = new HeavyBox();
         box.addItem( 1 );